OK-N: Creation

+The OK-N concept was approved by the FIA World Motor Sport Council in 2022.

 Plans for a new minimal-cost direct-drive category were submitted by the CIK-FIA to the FIA World Motor Sport Council in 2022; they were approved in July, with the CIK-FIA confirming the "OK-N" category would host its inaugural World Cup in 2024.
 The "N" suffix is an initialism of National, reflecting that qualification for the World Cup would be determined via national events.
 Described as a "hybrid" between the OK and OK-Junior categories, OK-N engines were first tested in the final round of the European Championship that year at Franciacorta.

-OK-N was unveiled alongside its junior category, OKN-Junior, utilising a lower rev limiter to increase reliability and a higher minimum weight to reduce costs and bolster accessibility; additionally, CIK-FIA events were to operate as a single-manufacturer discipline, with one brand of engine, chassis, and six option tyres.
-ACI Sport carried out further tests at Sarno and Cremona, in preparation for both categories' debuts in the Italian Championship, where they would serve as a gateway from Mini Gr.3 to OK.
+OK-N was unveiled alongside its junior category, OKN-Junior, utilising a lower rev limiter to increase reliability and a higher minimum weight to reduce costs and bolster accessibility; additionally, CIK-FIA events were planned to operate as a single-manufacturer discipline, with one brand of engine, chassis, and six option tyres.
+ACI Sport carried out further tests at Sarno and Cremona, in preparation for both categories' debuts in the Italian Championship, where they would serve as a gateway from the under-12 Mini Gr.3 class to OK.